 I know I have to get up every morning and think about my focus word to set the agenda for the day, and there is no end to it.
 Unlike resolutions, focus words fold into life, seamlessly offering us development instead of just results, or in most cases, no results.

 How do we figure out one word to help navigate an entire year?
 It's a big responsibility and the task can feel daunting.
 Luckily, there are tools to help.

 My One Word offers three easy steps to choose a word for the upcoming year.
 The approach is positive, with the first step asking us to think of the kind of person we want to be.
 We need to search beyond the base ideas of what we want to do, such as make more money or finish a degree, and think of who we actually want to be.

 We then choose words to describe this kind of person.
 What characteristics do they have?
 Disciplined?
 Kind?
 Joyful?
 From that list of characteristics, pick the word that encompasses that person and make it your focus word.

-I loved my word for 2017.
-It’s not an exaggeration to say that focusing on simple has changed my life.
-Now that I understand how to achieve simplicity, I am ready to become the kind of person who stays dedicated to the causes I’ve found to fit into my simple existence.
+I loved my word for this year.
+It's not an exaggeration to say that focusing on simple has changed my life.
+Now that I understand how to achieve simplicity, I am ready to become the kind of person who stays dedicated to the causes I've found to fit into my simple existence.
 I want to be a follow-through person, committed to what I choose and not too overextended to show up for my life.

-My 2017 word not only helped me fulfill many goals, but it also led me to my focus word for next year.
-Instead of making the same resolutions all over again because I didn’t keep them this year, I’m moving on and spending 2018 focused on perseverance.
-It feels like a natural progression, and progress is what we’re supposed to achieve in life.
-The do-or-die perfection demanded from resolutions isn’t realistic, but the natural progress a focus words offers is possible for anyone.
+My word not only helped me fulfill many goals, but it also led me to my focus word for next year.
+Instead of making the same resolutions all over again because I didn't keep them this year, I'm moving on and spending next year focused on perseverance.
+It feels like a natural progression, and progress is what we're supposed to achieve in life.
+The do-or-die perfection demanded from resolutions isn't realistic, but the natural progress a focus words offers is possible for anyone.